-The NRL’s alcohol management strategy was developed with the help of the Australian Drug Foundation.
+The NRL’s alcohol management strategy was developed with the help of the Alcohol and Drug Foundation.
 It ensures a whole of game approach to responsible drinking, from the grassroots clubs through to the NRL.

 The NRL has become the first professional sporting organisation to receive the GOOD SPORTS accreditation in Australia.